ravishwetha/Stacks-and-Queues-puzzle-game/README.md

 4. Music and sound effects.
 To make the game more engaging.

 ### Download ###
-Disclaimer: This game is best suited for screens that can accomodate 1200x800
+Disclaimer: This game is best suited for screens that can accomodate 1200x800 windows.

 Direct Download available for Mac OSX El Capitan 10.11.3 (not yet tested on other versions): Click on "Stacks and Queues 1.0.app.zip" on the repository's <> Code page then the Download button.